coredns/rrl/README.md

 * `max-table-size SIZE` - the maximum number of responses to be tracked at one time.
 When exceeded, rrl stops rate limiting new responses.
 Defaults to 100000.

+## External Plugin

+*RRL* is an *external* plugin, which means it is not included in CoreDNS releases.
+To use *rrl*, you'll need to build a CoreDNS image with *rrl* included (near the top of the plugin list).
+See the docs in [plugin.cfg](https://github.com/coredns/coredns/blob/master/plugin.cfg).

 ## Examples